Best Treatment for Cervical Spondylosis at Medicover

 - Observing your gait to see there is an impact on spinal compression

 Imaging exams can deliver comprehensive information to support diagnosis and care.
 Examples are-

-Bone spurs and other abnormalities to the spine that are indicative of cervical spondylosis can be seen on an X-ray.
+- A Neck X-ray: Bone spurs and other abnormalities to the spine that are indicative of cervical spondylosis can be seen on an X-ray.
 Additionally, a neck X-ray can rule out uncommon and more severe causes of neck pain and stiffness including tumors, cancer, infections, or fractures.

-An imaging dye is injected into the spinal canal during this sort of CT scan to produce more precise results.
+- MRI of the spine: An imaging dye is injected into the spinal canal during this sort of CT scan to produce more precise results.
 This examination makes it simpler to see the spinal cord, spinal canal, and nerve roots in detail.

 Tests of nerve function

 Tests may be required to establish whether nerve signals are reaching your muscles correctly.
 Tests of nerve functions include:

 - Electromyography: This examination tracks the electrical activity of your nerves as they communicate with your muscles both, while they are contracting and when they are at rest